 Agnivesh Supports Salman, Javed not willing to comment on the festival premises.

 As the day progressed, contention over Salman Rushdie advanced as Swami Agnivesh who was here today on the 3rd day of Jaipur Literature Festival, 2012, spoke on Salman Rushdie controversy, he said:

 “Some sort of probe should be initiated to find out who gave this perception to Mr Rushdie.
 This kind of controversy is ridiculous and unbecoming of a democracy.

 I have just now signed the petition that seeks to lift the 24-year-old ban on his book.
 I remember when it happened; I had even then condemned the ban and had sought some kind of contact with Rushdie to seek his permission to be able to translate his book in Hindi.

 All this banning under pressure of fundamentalists groups— be it Hindus or Muslims – should be stopped, and dialogue should be resorted to as it is the best way out.
 I have also told my friends in Jamaat-e-Islam-e Hind that it is unbecoming of you as a Muslim to act in such a way when the life and teachings of Prophet Mohammad are so full of compassion.

 I also ask people here why no one raised a voice when I was attacked for my comments on Amarnath shrine.
 I still believe it is superstitious.
 Even Anna and Kejriwal did not condemn the attack. “

-During the book launch of Manoj Sharma by Javed Akhtar, javed refused to speak on the Rushdie controversy, though he said,” he is willing to speak about it, but not here in the literature festival, he will be pleased to give an interview at his place or anywhere else outside the premises of festival venue.”
+During the book launch of Manoj Sharma by Javed Akhtar, Javed refused to speak on the Rushdie controversy, though he said,” he is willing to speak about it, but not here in the literature festival, he will be pleased to give an interview at his place or anywhere else outside the premises of the festival venue.”
 He stated that any comment on such sensitive topics like of Salman’s can be misinterpreted and can create further problems.